Build your Data Science Portfolio, Resume, GitHub & Kaggle Profiles

 As we have understood what the importance of a data science portfolio is for your career, let us now try and understand the key points a hiring manager looks at in your data science portfolio:

-• Coding skills: Your hiring manager wants to see your knowledge and not codes.
+Coding skills: Your hiring manager wants to see your knowledge, not codes.
 Coding practices are essential, which include the following:

-• Data Processing skills: Most budding data science professionals do not pay much attention to data preparation.
+Data Processing Skills: Most budding data science professionals pay little attention to data preparation.
 They are under the impression that data science is just a plug-and-play model.
-Your hiring manager likes to look at how you can clean dirty data, impute missing values, transform, and so on.
-More emphasis is provided on how to use statistics for data processing.
+Your hiring manager likes to look at how you can clean dirty data, impute missing values, transform, etc. More emphasis is provided on how to use statistics for data processing.

-1. Visuals that look good: Most of the visualizations need to have pleasant color code, data labels, legends, and, most importantly, a title.
+Visuals that look good: Most visualisations need pleasant colour code, data labels, legends, and, most importantly, a title.

-2. Visuals that help businesses make decisions: The visuals you create do need to provide some conclusions.
+Visuals that help businesses make decisions: The visuals you create do need to provide some conclusions.
 The placing of your elements is also another important factor.
-For instance, you need to have the judgment about where to use a bar graph and where to use a pie chart.
+For instance, you need to judge where to use a bar graph and where to use a pie chart.

-3. Visual storyboarding: Storyboarding is a process of arranging your visuals in a meaningful manner.
+Visual storyboarding: Storyboarding is a process of arranging your visuals meaningfully.
 It is a one-way communication where you communicate the problem and the solution using visuals.

-• Model Optimization: Many aspirants create their portfolios, like creating a linear regression model or a classification model.
+Model Optimization: Many aspirants create their portfolios, like creating a linear regression model or a classification model.
 A data science hiring manager is not interested in your tutorial but in some insights and practicality.
-For example, if you are trying to find housing prices, you're not directly going to apply for the linear model.
+For example, if you are trying to find housing prices, you won't apply for the linear model.
 Instead, you find whether the data is compatible with the assumptions of linear regression or if we have a better approach.
 Later, you can build a linear model and then try to improve accuracy with various data science techniques.
 You emphasize bias and variance issues, feature engineering, feature selection, parameter tuning, and data sampling, and not just linear regression.
 This linear model example can be applied to multiple models.

 The importance of online professional profiles